 Sister of Joseph Lee, Phyllis Jean (Hyden), Karl Thomas, Patricia Marie (Vanderford) (Harrod), and Sarah Kay (Moore) Frederick.

-Granddaughter of Phyllis Eugenia Adele (Palen) Linderman; formerly of Caledonia, MN, & Harry William Linderman, of Houston, TX; formerly from Dubuque, IA.
+Granddaughter of Phyllis Eugenia Adele (Palen) Linderman; formerly of Caledonia, MN, and; Harry William Linderman, formerly from Dubuque, IA.

-Granddaughter of Elizabeth Annie "Bessie" (Mazac) Frederick, from Crosby, TX (formerly Granger, TX); & Charlie F. Frederick, (aka Karel Fredrick) (formerly from Moravia) from Taylor, TX.
+Granddaughter of Elizabeth Annie "Bessie" (Mazac) Frederick, from Crosby, TX (formerly Granger, TX); and; Charlie F. Frederick, (aka Karel Fredrick) (formerly from Moravia) from Taylor, TX.

-Great Granddaughter of Leopold Frank Palen & Besse Leone (Koch) Palen, from Luxembourg; and Jan "John" & Annie Marie "Mary"(Dudika) Mazac, of Moravia.
+Great Granddaughter of Leopold Frank Palen and; Besse Leone (Koch) Palen, from Luxembourg; and Jan "John" and; Annie Marie "Mary"(Dudika) Mazac, of Moravia.